gobelc/orbit-plot/README.md

 # orbit-plot
-Plot the orbit of a sattelite on a map
+Plot the orbit of a satellite on a map